Assam: Counterfeit currencies worth Rs 10L recovered in Lakhimpur

 North Lakhimpur: The streak of fake notes and counterfeit currencies returned to Lakhimpur’s Bangalmora in Assam after a lull of several years with the recovery of almost Rs 10 lakh of 500 denomination by police today.

-Police from Laluk Police Station in Assam, after a tip-off, intercepted a car near Laluk on Friday afternoon, which in turn tried to evade.
+Police from Laluk Police Station in Assam, after a tip-off, intercepted a car near Laluk today afternoon, which in turn tried to evade.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!